ncatlab/nlab-content/pages/7/5/1/6/6157/content.md

 ## References

-A systematic discussion of discrete $(\infty,1)$-module bundles is in the pair of articles
+A systematic discussion of discrete $(\infty,1)$-module bundles is in the triple of articles

 * [[Matthew Ando]], [[Andrew Blumberg]], [[David Gepner]], [[Michael Hopkins]], [[Charles Rezk]], _Units of ring spectra and Thom spectra_ ([arXiv:0810.4535](http://arxiv.org/abs/0810.4535))
  {#ABGHR}